 Temporary certificates are retrieved personally at a point of registration.
-A temporary card containing a temporary certificate is individualized and handed over to the cardholder at the registration point.

-At the time of handing out the certificate, it is emphasized to the certificate applicant that there are no copies of the private keys, and no copies can be made later.
+At the time of handing out the certificate, it is emphasised to the certificate applicant that there are no copies of the private key and no copies can be made later.